 I truly believe and understand that the answers to this section have roots in the previous analysis.
 Why?
 Langston Hughes, being the “Poet Laureate of the Harlem Renaissance” was its most celebrated and vocal figure, but also a man of vainglory, bitterness and jealously who was driven by his Communist, Socialist politics.
 He was offended that Hurston didn’t acquiesce to the Democrat Socialist Party despite their evil history Slavery, Jim Crow, founding the KKK, Black Genocide of successful Black Cities and Towns and promoting political Plantation-ism in their efforts to as Karl Marx demanded . . .“The first battlefield is to rewrite history”.

-I believe politics and a servile servitude lay at the heart of the fight between Langston Hughes and Zora Neale Hurston; at least on a surface level.
-Beneath the politics I believe lay a profound sense on Hughes’s part that Zora had eclisped not only him but the entire construct, false flag Harlem Renaissance movement and thus neither she nor her true Art could be allowed to stand; could be allowed to exist next to their derivative second-class Black art forms.
+I believe politics and an existential servitude and artistic jealously lay at the heart of the fight between Langston Hughes and Zora Neale Hurston — at least on a superficial level.
+Beneath the politics I believe lay a profound sense on Hughes’s part that Zora had eclipsed not only him but the entire construct, false flag Harlem Renaissance movement and thus neither she nor her true Art could be allowed to stand.
+Zora “The Queen of the Harlem Renaissance” could not be allowed to exist next to their derivative second-class Black art forms because as Irish-English poet so passionately prophesied of unremarkables attaining unmerited celebrity like Langston Hughes“She [Langston] lives in poetry she cannot write.”
+This in my opinion, were some of the reasons why Zora (and by extension) all Black Conservatives, Christians, Intellectuals and Republicans had to be systematically identified, deconstructed and erased from HISTORY!

 Why did Zora Neale Hurston Die Poor and Forgotten for Decades?